gluster/gdeploy/docs/source/features/lvm.rst

   one-to-one=yes
   ignore_vg_errors=no

-The `extend' action is used to extend volume groups.
+The 'extend' action is used to extend volume groups.
 The following variables are supported if action=extend:

 1. pvname - The pv to be used, for more than one pv, comma separate them.
 2. vgname - Name of the vg, if variable is ommitted default name GLUSTER_vg will be used.
-3. ignore_vg_errors - If set to `no', gdeploy exits if an error is encountered.
+3. ignore_vg_errors - If set to 'no', gdeploy exits if an error is encountered.

 Example1: Extend an existing vg with the given disk::